 For example, ABC International's controller decides to maintain a 3% inventory reserve, based on the company's historical experience with inventory losses.
 This amounts to a $30,000 debit to the cost of goods sold, and a $30,000 credit to the inventory reserve contra account.
 The company later identifies $10,000 of obsolete inventory; it writes down the value of the inventory with a $10,000 debit to the inventory reserve contra account and a credit to the inventory account.
 This leaves a $20,000 balance in the reserve account.

 The use of an inventory reserve is considered conservative accounting, since a business is taking the initiative in estimating inventory losses even before it has certain knowledge that they have occurred.
 If you were to not use a reserve and also did not make use of cycle counting to provide evidence of inventory counts, then you might be adversely surprised by a lower-than-expected inventory valuation at the end of the year, for which you would have to record a large year-end charge.
-You would have avoided this unexpected one-time charge with an ongoing series of smaller charges to build an inventory reserve over the course of the year.
+This unexpected one-time charge could have been avoided with an ongoing series of smaller charges to build an inventory reserve over the course of the year.